Patrick Harvie

-Patrick Harvie (born 18 March 1973) is a Scottish politician who has served as Minister for Zero Carbon Buildings, Active Travel and Tenants' Rights since 2021.
-He has served as one of two co-leaders of the Scottish Greens since 2008, and is one of the first Green politicians in the UK to serve as a government minister.
+Patrick Harvie (born 18 March 1973) is a Scottish politician who served as Minister for Zero Carbon Buildings, Active Travel and Tenants' Rights from 2021 to 2024.
+He served as one of two co-leaders of the Scottish Greens from 2008 to 2025, and is one of the first Green politicians in the UK to serve as a government minister.
 Harvie has been a Member of the Scottish Parliament (MSP) for the Glasgow region since 2003.

 Born in Dunbartonshire, Harvie attended the Manchester Metropolitan University, where he was a member of the Labour Party.
-From a young age he was active in politics, having attended a Campaign for Nuclear Disarmament demo, while still in a pram.
 Harvie worked for a sexual health organisation, which led him into campaigning for equality.
-His experience of campaigning to repeal Section 28, led him to join the Scottish Green Party.
+His experience of campaigning to repeal Section 28 led him to join the Scottish Green Party.
 Harvie was elected to the Scottish Parliament in the 2003 election, representing the Glasgow region.

 In September 2008, Harvie was appointed as male co-convenor of the Scottish Greens, serving alongside Eleanor Scott, Martha Wardrop and Maggie Chapman.
 In 2019, following a constitutional change in the Green Party, he ran for co-leadership in the August election.
 He was elected alongside Lorna Slater.
 As Slater was not an MSP at the time, Alison Johnstone fulfilled her role within the Scottish Parliament, until May 2021.
 In August 2021, after entering a power-sharing agreement with the SNP, Harvie and Slater were both appointed to the Scottish Government as junior ministers, becoming the first Green Party politicians in the UK to serve in government.
+He and Slater left government in 2024, when Humza Yousaf terminated the Bute House agreement.

 Early life

 Education and career

 Patrick Harvie was born on 18 March 1973 in Vale of Leven, Dunbartonshire.
+He grew up in a very political household, and was taken to Campaign for Nuclear Disarmament demonstrations as a child.
+Harvie describes his teenage self as "Awkward, self-conscious, uncomfortable.
+I was always the small kid in class.
+Crap at sport.
+Speccy.
+Good marks."

-Harvie attended Dumbarton Academy from 1984 and 1991.
-He then studied at Manchester Metropolitan University, where he was briefly a member of the Labour party.
+Harvie attended Dumbarton Academy from 1984 to 1991.
+He then studied at Manchester Metropolitan University, where he was briefly a member of the Labour Party.

 Before being elected to the Scottish Parliament, Harvie worked within the Gay Men's Project at the sexual health organisation PHACE West, later PHACE Scotland and now part of the Terrence Higgins Trust.
 He was initially a youth worker and later as Development Worker for the Lanarkshire Health Board area.
 Although this work was principally concerned with HIV prevention, it also involved Harvie in equality campaigning.
 Harvie also had a spell as a civil servant, working with the Inland Revenue in Dumbarton.